DOCUMENTATION

 import { GhostFriend, CoolEmoji } from '@pxlkit/parallax';

-// Basic 3D parallax icon
+// Basic 3D parallax icon (palette is the default — every layer keeps its colours)

-<ParallaxPxlKitIcon icon={GhostFriend} size={64} colorful />
+<ParallaxPxlKitIcon icon={GhostFriend} size={64} />

-// Large interactive icon with custom strength
+// Large interactive icon with custom strength + a tint applied to every layer

 <ParallaxPxlKitIcon